-PLC Errors for Allen-Bradley EtherNet/IP Protocol - CIP Errors (Error code 0xaaaaaa returned from the PLC.)
-Panel Error Code PLC-497 Hex Value Description 0x0f0000 Privilege violation: A permission/privilege check failed.
+PLC Errors for Allen-Bradley EtherNet/IP Protocol - CIP Errors (Error code 0xaaaaaaaa returned from the PLC) Panel Error Code PLC-497 Hex Value Description 0x080000 Service not supported: The requested service was not implemented or was not defined for this Object Class/ Instance.
+0x090000 Invalid attribute value: Invalid attribute data detected.
+0x0a0000 Attribute list error: An attribute in the Get_Attribute_List or Set_Attribute_List response has a non-zero status.
+0x0b0000 Already in requested mode/state: The object is already in the mode/state being requested by the service.
+0x0c0000 Object state conflict: The object cannot perform the requested service in its current mode/state.
+0x0d0000 Object already exists: The requested instance of object to be created already exists.
+0x0e0000 Attribute not settable: A request to modify non-modifiable attribute was received.
+0x0f0000 Privilege violation: A permission/privilege check failed.
 0x100000 Device state conflict: The device's current mode/state prohibits the execution of the requested service.
 0x110000 Reply data too large: The data to be transmitted in the response buffer is larger than the allocated response buffer.
-0x120000 Fragmentation of a primitive value: The service specified an operation that is going to fragment a primitive data value.
-For example, trying to send a 2 byte value to a REAL data type (4 byte).
+0x120000 Fragmentation of a primitive value: The service specified an operation that is going to fragment a primitive data value - for example, trying to send a 2 byte value to a REAL data type (4 byte).
 0x130000 Not enough data: The service did not supply enough data to perform the specified operation.
 0x140000 Attribute not supported: The attribute specified in the request is not supported.
 0x150000 Too much data: The service supplied more data than was expected.
 0x160000 Object does not exist: The object specified does not exist in the device.
 0x170000 Service fragmentation sequence not in progress: The fragmentation sequence for this service is not currently active for this data.
 0x180000 No stored attribute data: The attribute data of this object was no saved prior to the requested service.
 0x190000 Store operation failure: The attribute data of this object was not saved due to a failure during the attempt.
 0x1a0000 Routing failure, request packet too large: The service request packet was too large for transmission on a network in the path to the destination.
-0x1b0000 Routing failure, response packet too large: The service response packet was too large for transmission on a network in the path from the destination.
+0x1b0000 Routing failure, response packet too large: The service reponse packet was too large for transmission on a network in the path from the destination.
 0x1c0000 Missing attribute list entry data: The service did not supply an attribute in a list of attributes that was needed by the service to perform the requested behavior.
 0x1d0000 Invalid attribute value list: The service is returning the list of attributes supplied with status information for those attributes that were invalid.
-0x1e0000 Embedded service error: See Service Packet error list (PLC-498 Error codes) below: 0x1f0000 Vendor specific error: A vendor specific error has been encountered.
+0x1e0000 Embedded service error: See Service Packet error list (PLC-498 Error codes) later in this appendix 0x1f0000 Vendor specific error: A vendor specific error has been encountered.
 This occurs when none of the specified errors relate to the error in the device.
 0x200000 Invalid parameter: A parameter associated with the request was invalid.
 This code is used when a parameter does meet the requirements defined in an Application Object specification.
 0x210000 Write-once value or medium already written: An attempt was made to write to a write-once-medium that has already been written or to modify a value that cannot be change once established.
-0x220000 Invalid Reply Received: An invalid reply is received (example: service code sent doesn't match service code received.).
-0x230000 Reserved by CIP for future extensions.
-0x240000 Reserved by CIP for future extensions.
+0x220000 Invalid Reply Received: An invalid reply is received (example: service code sent doesn't match service code received).